-Another beautiful bright day, a public holiday with church bells ringing and an air of celebration on the island !
+Another beautiful bright day, a public holiday celebrating the feast of St Peter and St Paul [Mnarja] with church bells ringing and an air of celebration on the island !

 I use Renato’s 6-ingredient/5-minute recipe for Cherry Pastini, soft and moist with a slightly crispy crust.
 If you are not able to eat wheat, these are perfect gluten free cookies.
 I like to pipe them or you can also simply roll them in some ground almonds and then slightly press them at the top before adding the glace cherry.

 If you wish to reduce the sugar content of these pastini, the best option is Half Spoon because the sweeteners have been incorporated to form part of the sugar crystals and there is no compromise on taste or texture.